Cash Flow Valuation

 A dollar in your hand today is worth more than a dollar to be received in the future because if you had it now, you could invest it, earn interest, and end up with more than one dollar in the future.
 An example would be if you had $100 today and invested it at 5% then you would have $105 in a year.
 The present value (PV) is $100 and the future value (FV) is $105 and the interest rate (i) would be 5%.
 Next, I'll show you how to figure out one value when you have the other.

-Compounding - finding future value
+• "Compounding" - finding future value of present cash flow

 FV = PV*(1+i)n